johanodell/eda-ocp-virt/README.md

-add functionality/apps you need in the VM, you can trigger Ansible playbooks by using an EDA event source which in this demo reacts when VMIs (VirtualMachineInstance) pops up in a specific namespace.
-It will tell Ansible to execute a job.
-That job will be executed against all hosts in the group label_app_techupdate which will be created by the kubevirt_inventory_plugin which is configured to create groups based on labels for example.
+add functionality/apps you need in the VM, you can trigger Ansible playbooks by using an EDA event source which in this demo reacts when VMIs (VirtualMachineInstance) pops up in a specific namespace (as a result of a git push/merge).
+It will tell Ansible to execute a job.That job will be executed against all hosts in the group label_app_techupdate which will be created by the kubevirt_inventory_plugin which is configured to create groups based on labels for example.

 Technologies used: